-The multiple linear regression also showed that the independent variables 'damage assessment' and 'repair handling' were significant at p < 0.01 while 'complaint and dispute settlement' was significant at p < 0.05.
-The other three predictors 'claim reporting', 'response to claim' and 'damaged vehicle towing' were not found to be statistically significant at p < 0.05.
+The multiple linear regressions also showed that the independent variables damage assessment and repair handling were significant at p < 0.01 while complaint and dispute settlement was significant at p < 0.05.
+The other three predictors claim reporting, response to claim and damaged vehicle towing were not found to be statistically significant at p < 0.05.
 The regression equation for predicting overall satisfaction is therefore:

-Predicted Satisfaction = - 0.031 + 0.147 [Claim Reporting] + 0.046 [Response to claim]

-+ 0.026 [Vehicle Towing]
+Predicted Satisfaction=0.188 + 0.0055 [Claim Reporting] + 0.035 [Response to claim] + 0.0488 [Vehicle Towing]

-Lastly, test of basic assumptions in multiple regression was done.
-Test of non-linearity was done using a scatter plot of the standardized predicted value with the standardized residuals.
-From the Loess curve, it appears that the relationship of standardized predicted to residuals is roughly linear around zero (see annex B for detail).
 Therefore, it was concluded that the relationship between the response variable and predictors is zero since the residuals seem to be randomly scattered around zero.
 Similarly, the scatter plot was also used to test the homogeneity of variance which showed the trend is centered around zero but also that the variance around zero is scattered uniformly and randomly.
 We conclude that the linearity assumption is satisfied and the heteroscedasticity assumption was satisfied.

-Multicollinearity effect in the multiple linear regression model was also checked.
-The detailed coefficients table (annex B) shows that Tolerance value for all predictors was > 0.1 and VIF< 10.
-Lastly, normality of residuals was checked using a normal P-P plot.
+Multi co-linearity effect in the multiple linear regression models was also checked.
+The Tolerance value for all predictors was > 0.1 and VIF < 10.
+Finally, normality of residuals was checked using a normal P-P plot.
 The plot shows that the points generally follow the normal (diagonal) line with no strong deviations.
 This indicates that the residuals are normally distributed.
 Accordingly, it can be concluded that the regression model developed satisfies the basic assumption in regression.